 - 1. Year 6 funding to balance entry (see target balance below) - 2.
 Additional funding for programmed phases of active projects in Years 1-5, starting with Year 1 - 3.
 Next phase of existing projects already approved by the CVTA for Year 6 - 4.
-New projects in order of priority and based on available funding six-year period consistent with §33.2-3706.
+New projects in order of priority and based on available funding over multiple years based on the project schedule and availability of funding.
+Leveraging funds used for Smart Scale, will be programmed to allow projects to advance ahead of other fund source availability.
+Allocations cover a six-year period consistent with §33.2-3706.
 The goal of the allocation process is to fully allocate all six years of funding with some funding held in reserve to cover cost increases and allow for new project selection in the future.
 The target allocation percentages assigned to projects and held in a reserve balance entry account is summarized in the table below.